Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

     * Self heal: 6.25/s (Precisely: 1 every 0.16 seconds); Total heal: 50hp
 4. **RUN IT BACK (Ultimate)**
     * Duration: 10s
-    * Phoenix is back to 100HP and automatic reload
+    * When it finishes, Phoenix is back to 100HP and the gun is automatically reloaded

 ## Raze